iraziud/FacilityManagmentSystem-Hibernate/README.md

 ##Spring Apps:

-PersonClient: local testing client that
+PersonClient: local testing client that tests adding/removal of Persons using the facilities.

-FacilityUsageClient:  local testing client that tests all of various facility usages and prints list of all facilites.
+FacilityUsageClient:  local testing client of various facility usages and prints list of all facilites.

-MaintainanceUsageClient:
+MaintainanceUsageClient: local testing client that shows the va

+HerokuMain: client that runs on Heroku to show testing of PersonClient, FacilityUsageClient, and MaintainanceUsageClient.